thaykrgl/huddle-landing-page/README.md

-# Frontend Mentor - Huddle Landing Page Solution
+# Frontend Mentor - Huddle Landing Page

 This is a solution to the [Huddle Landing Page Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).